-This is an excellent plan for those of you just starting on your decluttering journey as it will help you give your home a top to bottom decluttering in a realistic time frame.
+This is an excellent plan for those of you just starting your decluttering journey as it will help you give your home top-to-bottom decluttering in a realistic time frame.

 Divide your home up into 52 areas and declutter one a week.
 Redo the list and the challenge as many times as needed.
-This post explains the method in more detail and has a free printable you can download to make your list as simple as can be.
+This post explains the method in more detail and has a free printable you can download to make your list as simple as possible.

 2. A Box A Month

-I once tried to get rid of 30 items every month, but it soon became a box a month challenge.
+I once tried eliminating 30 items every month, but it soon became a box-a-month challenge.
 I just couldn’t be bothered to keep track of how many things I tossed each month–call me lazy if you want.
-It was easier instead to grab a box on the first day of each month and make sure I filled it by the last day of the month than it was to count items all month long.
+It was easier to grab a box on the first day of each month and make sure I filled it by the last day of the month than counting items all month long.

-My guess is I tossed 30 items or more filling a box a month anyways.
+My guess is I tossed 30 items or more anyway by filling a box a month.

 3. A Certain Amount Of Items Each Day

 I got this idea from a lady in my Snail Pace Clutter Removers Facebook group.
-Simply pick a number of items to toss each day and stick to it.
+Pick a number of items to toss each day and stick to it.